 To make these sensors less obtrusive and to fit the needs of all kinds of sports teams, they are not only designed for different types of sports, but they also come in 13 standard colors or can be made to match special team colors.
 To do that, EIM provides flexible, yet durable #770 printed and laminated polyester labels that are just as rugged and waterproof as the sensors themselves.
 The labels have an aggressive adhesive and a super tough Lexan® (polycarbonate) over-laminate complete with special cut-outs to fit around the sensor lens.
 We are currently working with them on a new label with an even more unique contoured shape to fit the next generation of helmet sensors that will have a larger LED screen.

-Needless to say, the helmet sensors have scored well!
-What a tremendously indispensable invention!!
-And on top of all this, they are made right here in the USA!!!
+Needless to say, the helmet sensors have scored well—what a tremendously indispensable invention!